Guide

 What not to do: skip the gym entirely (you'll come back rusty), or 'deload' by maxing out on new exercises.
 Lighter, not different.

 The easy week is part of the plan, not a setback.
-The app just makes sure it lands at the right moment.
+The app just makes sure it's already in there.